lucasrosa/ACIDE/INSTALL.md

   - Overwrite `http://your_website.ca/` with your own website address.

 ## Update config.php
-In the base directory update the `config.php` file to contain the correct BASE_PATH, TIMEZONE, etc.
+In the base directory update the `config.php` file to contain the correct BASE_PATH, WEB_BASE_PATH, TIMEZONE, etc.

 ## MongoDB Installtion